shlomif/fc-solve/fc-solve/source/README.txt

 Introduction
 ------------

-This is Freecell Solver version 4.8.x, a program that automatically solves most layouts of Freecell, and similar Solitaire variants as well as those of Simple Simon.
+This is Freecell Solver version 4.10.x, a program that automatically solves most layouts of Freecell, and similar Solitaire variants as well as those of Simple Simon.

-Freecell Solver is distributed under the MIT/X11 License ( http://en.wikipedia.org/wiki/MIT_License ), a free, permissive, public-domain like, open-source license.
+Freecell Solver is distributed under the MIT/Expat License ( http://en.wikipedia.org/wiki/MIT_License ), a free, permissive, open-source license.

 Note that the Freecell Solver source and Win32 binary distributions *do not* provide a graphical user-interface (GUI) and are primarily meant to be used